-When President Biden unveiled the latest iteration of his Build Back Better agenda, coming in at $1.75 trillion, he touted funding for universal child care, $555 billion to address the climate crisis, and a surtax for the country’s wealthiest.
+When President Biden unveiled the latest iteration of his Build Back Better agenda, it came in at $1.75 trillion, compared to the $3.5 trillion Democrats originally envisioned.
+Biden touted funding for universal child care, $555 billion to address the climate crisis, and a surtax for the country’s wealthiest.

 Follow this storystream to stay updated on the reconciliation bill’s progress and Vox’s analysis of how these policies could impact you.